Th3Ya0vi/Bookify/README.md

 - [ ] Be able to use the camera to detect a barcode which gets the information necessary to post a book
 - [ ] Be able to invite friends to use the app
-- [ ] Be able to pay in advance through Venmo API
+- [ ] Be able to pay in advance through Venmo API (Possible optional)

 You can view the wireframes here:
 <img src='http://i.imgur.com/zKcNJmB.jpg?1' title='Wireframes' width='450' height='450'/>